Ada-Developers-Academy/core/intro-to-functions/defining-functions.md

 return some_variable_or_expression_that_holds_the_return_value
 ```

-Here, `return` is a keyword, and to the right of it is some variable or expression that holds the return value.
+Here, `return` is a keyword, followed by some variable or expression to return.

 The return statement fits into a function body and gets its own separate line:
 ```python